raviqqe/vim-nonblank/README.md

 # vim-nonblank

-Deletes all extra blank characters of trailing spaces, tabs, and newlines on every write.
+This plugin deletes trailing whitespaces on every write.

 ## Installation